 This is a healthy remake of a classic Chicken Piccata recipe, I think you’ll love it!

 Where is Chicken Piccata From?

 The word Piccata means ‘larded’, when used in reference to cooking and food it means sliced, sauteed and cooked with lemon and butter.

 Usually the flattened chicken breast is dredged in seasoned flour before being sauteed in a pan, my Paleo Chicken Piccata uses almond flour instead of regular flour.

-I’ve experimented with the original recipe by replacing the cheese with nutritional yeast which has a very rich flavor, so just a little gave a wonderful boost to the seasoned almond flour mixture.
+I’ve experimented with the original recipe and added nutritional yeast which has a very rich flavor, so just a little gave a wonderful boost to the seasoned almond flour mixture.

 It’s easiest if you cook the chicken in non stick pan or well seasoned cast iron skillet so that all that lovely coating doesn’t stick to the pan.